Shadow in the Cache: Unveiling and Mitigating Privacy Risks of KV-cache in LLM Inference: Background and Related Work

-Unlike a hidden state (the fused output of a Transformer layer), the KV-cache contains the more primitive Key (K) and Value (V) vectors that serve as direct inputs to the attention calculation.
-Crucially, the KV-cache is a specialized data structure explicitly designed for persistence and reuse across generation steps to optimize inference.
-This unique role makes it a more potent and exploitable source of privacy leakage than other transient states.
+Inference-time privacy attacks are categorized into: (1) \textbf{Output-based}, reconstructing inputs from final probabilities or embeddings~\cite{li2023sentenceembeddingleaksinformation, morris2023textembeddingsrevealalmost}; and (2) \textbf{Intermediate-state-based}, exploiting internal representations~\cite{wan2024information}.
+While early works like Vec2Text~\cite{morris2023textembeddingsrevealalmost} focused on sentence embeddings, Embed Parrot~\cite{wan2024information} demonstrated that deep hidden states allow for more accurate reconstruction.

-\partitle{Side-Channel Attacks Exploiting the KV-cache} Currently, research on attacks against the KV-cache has been primarily limited to side-channel attacks.
-A prominent example is PromptPeek~\cite{wu2025know}, which exploits timing discrepancies created by KV-cache sharing in multi-tenant LLM services.
-An attacker observes variations in response latency to determine if their guessed prefix has hit another user's cached entries, allowing them to reconstruct the prompt without direct data access.
+However, current research often overlooks the \textit{KV-cache}.
+Unlike fused hidden states, the KV-cache retains the primitive Key ($K$) and Value ($V$) vectors—the raw inputs to the attention mechanism.
+Crucially, to support autoregressive generation, the KV-cache is architecturally designed for \textit{persistence}, making it a richer and more exploitable surface than transient computational states.